cgaege/ruta-pear-archetype/README.md

 ```
 mvn clean install
 ```
-The maven build will assemble a `my-ruta-annotator-1.0.0-SNAPSHOT.pear` file in the target directory.
+This will assemble a `my-ruta-annotator-1.0.0-SNAPSHOT.pear` package in the target directory.